Q1. I think I’ve been sexually harassed. What should I do?

 Q4.
 Will the mandated New York City training meet the training requirements of the New York State Law?

 A4.
-The New York City Commission on Human Rights is partnering with the New York State Division of Human Rights and the New York State Department of Labor so that NYC-based employers can meet compliance with both the New York State and New York City training requirements by utilizing the forthcoming online training provided by the New York City Commission on Human Rights.
-The online training will be available on or before April 1, 2019.
+The New York City Commission on Human Rights is partnered with the New York State Division of Human Rights and the New York State Department of Labor so NYC-based employers can meet compliance with both the New York State and New York City training requirements by using the online training provided by the New York City Commission on Human Rights.
+New York City's online training is available here.

 Q1.
 Will New York State make resources available for training in languages other than English?